Generic name: levothyroxine sodium 13ug

 Dosage form: capsule

-Due to the long half-life of levothyroxine, the peak therapeutic effect at a given dose of levothyroxine sodium may not be attained for 4-6 weeks.
+The peak therapeutic effect of a given dose of TIROSINT may not be attained for 4 to 6 weeks.

 Dosing In Specific Patient Populations

-In general, levothyroxine sodium doses greater than 200 mcg per day are seldom required.
-An inadequate response to daily doses greater than 300 mcg per day is rare and may indicate poor compliance, malabsorption, and/or drug interactions.
+Adjust the dose by 12.5 to 25 mcg increments every 4 to 6 weeks until the patient is clinically euthyroid and the serum TSH returns to normal.
+Doses greater than 200 mcg per day are seldom required.
+An inadequate response to daily doses greater than 300 mcg per day is rare and may indicate poor compliance, malabsorption, drug interactions, or a combination of these factors.

 Secondary or Tertiary Hypothyroidism

-Only administer TIROSINT to children who are able to swallow an intact capsule [See Contraindications (4)].
+Only administer TIROSINT to pediatric patients 6 years and older who are able to swallow an intact capsule.

 |Age||Daily Dose Per Kg Body Weight*|